timcharper/git_osx_installer/README.md

     sudo mv /usr/bin/git /usr/bin/git-xcode
     sudo ln -sf /usr/local/git/bin/git /usr/bin/git

+## Which version should I download?

+If you are running:

+- `10.6` Snow Leopard: git-*-snow-leopard
+- `10.7` Lion: git-*-snow-leopard
+- `10.8` Mountain Lion: git-*-snow-leopard
+- `10.9` Mavericks: git-*-mavericks
+- `10.10` Yosemite: git-*-mavericks

+The Snow Leopard builds will work on Mavericks and later, but there are issues running `git gui`.

 ## 64-bit or 32-bit?

 If your Mac was made on or after 2007, it is a 64-bit machine.